The industrial heritage of Syros - Citimarks travel guide

 rusty scrap from old factory machinery

-When we came closer to the great weaving mill of Nostraki and Andreopoulou, a pleasant melody coming out of the factory reached my ears, as if a big celebration was taking place.
-It was the song of the working girls who, during their break, were training in this harmonious melody.
-This melody is the well-shaped comfort of work, which replies so sweetly to the gloomy and shameful idleness, that Hesiodos first shamed in the old mythical years.
+Approaching the expansive weaving mill of Nostraki and Andreopoulou, a delightful melody emanates from the factory, as if a grand celebration is underway.
+It is the song of the working girls who, during their break, harmonize in this melodic interlude.
+This melody serves as the finely crafted solace of labor, a response to the somber and disreputable idleness that Hesiodos first rebuked in the ancient mythical years.

 Alexandros Moraitidis, On the waves of a northern wind, 1902 in Manos Eleftheriou, Syros in literature, Metechmio, 2003.